svengeance/DirtyDatabaseGenerator/README.md

 ## Purpose
 This program is an extremely quick and minimal program that generates a database of arbitrary size for any kind of testing.
-It is nowhere near what I would call a sexy public API to be used regularly, but in a pinch it can certainl service its purpose.
+It is nowhere near what I would call a sexy public API to be used regularly, but in a pinch it can certainly service its purpose.

 ## How to use